swellaby/generator-swell/docs/BOILERPLATE.md

 as the xunit reporter to write the test results to a file in the xunit format (which can be used to import/upload the results into certain CI/build tools).
 This configuration is defined in the `mocha-config.js` file within the `gulp` directory.

+### Test Results

+The test results files (xunit/junit xml files) from mocha will be placed in a `.testresults` directory in the root of your project.
+Note that this directory will be hidden from view in [VS Code][vscode-doc] if you tell the generator to include VS Code content in your new project:

+- `.testresults/unit-test-results.xml` will contain the junit/xunit compatible unit test results.
+- `.testresults/component-integration-test-results.xml` will contain the junit/xunit compatible unit test results.

+![Test Results][testresults-directory-image]

 ### Coverage
 Code coverage is calculated and enforced with [Istanbul][istanbul-url].
 The values for the reporters, coverage thresholds, and more are defined in the file `istanbul-config.js` within the `gulp` directory.

+The follow code coverage reports are configured to be used in your project:

+- *html*
+- *lcov*
+- *cobertura*
+- *text*
+- *text-summary*

+Code coverage information that is written to a file will be placed within the `.coverage` directory in the root of your project.
+Note that this directory will be hidden from view in [VS Code][vscode-doc] if you tell the generator to include VS Code content in your new project:

+- `.coverage/unit` Directory will contain all of the coverage reports from your unit tests.
+- `.coverage/component-integration` Directory will contain all of the coverage reports from your component integration tests.

+![Coverage Results][coverage-directory-image]

 ## Git Hooks
 The generator adds modules that allow you to leverage the client side [git hooks][git-hooks-url] in order to perform various validation steps.
 Currently, the generator configures